10 Items Your Hamster Needs for a Long and Happy Life

 If you notice any damp patches or particularly gross bits (Hemingway likes to pee all over the top floor of his cage for some reason), clean them up immediately.
 You should also do a deep clean of your hamster's home once a week, where you throw away most old bedding, wipe clean any toys and houses, and refill it with clean bedding.
 Use warm water or, for particularly bad patches, soapy water.
 Avoid bleach or other potentially harmful chemicals.

 One mistake many hamster owners make is completely replacing the bedding.
 Be sure to save a handful or two of the older bedding so that it has your hamster's smell on it.
 If you don't, your hamster won't recognise its home when you put it back and believe it's in a different place, which can make it nervous.
-A hamster feels safe where its own smell is, and ensuring it knows its home will keep it happy and at peace of mind.
+A hamster feels safe where its own smell is, and ensuring it knows its home will keep it happy and preserve its peace of mind.

 2. Appropriate Bedding